-Planning Department directory
+Planning Department Phone Directory

 Land Development planners review subdivisions, rezonings, and other applications related to the zoning code, guide applicants through the development process, and write staff reports advising the Planning Commission.
 The Development Finance Officer processes performance bonds and letters of credit.
 The front counter accepts applications and answers zoning and subdivision questions.

 Community Design planners work on the city's and numerous communities' visions by engaging residents, property owners, business owners, institutional representatives, development professionals, and other stakeholders to create appropriate development based on each community's character, needs, and goals.

 Multimodal Transportation planners and engineers work with the Metro Public Works Division of Transportation (MDOT) to develop and implement the city’s transportation vision through public and private sector projects, policies, and programs.
 They assist Metro departments in prioritizing, aligning, and programming transportation projects and activities.

 Our MetroGIS division generates, organizes, and analyzes spatial data, creates maps, and provides information about our county’s physical structure for other Metro departments and the general public.
 GIS (an abbreviation of "Geographic Information Systems") is a system of hardware and software used for storage, retrieval, mapping, and analysis of geographic data; here, GIS provides a better understanding of our county's physical attributes and supports more informed decisions about land use and development.

 Several of our planners, as noted in their individual listings, have earned what the American Planning Association calls "a high mark of distinction" in the planning profession - membership in the American Institute of Certified Planners.
 AICP certification is awarded to planners who pass a rigorous examination covering the history and theory of planning, urban design, law, ethics, and quantitative methods as well as have professional experience working as a planner.